LESLIE.HAMILTON.ART

 A DEEP-DIVE EXPLORATION OF ART...

 There are limitless paths to follow.
-Working with me, we explore the process of creating art in three basic steps.
+Work with me as we explore the process of creating art in three basic steps.

 Step One- Planning